open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 ## Get to Know the Team

 The first thing is to meet the team, starting with CTO Dogi, then the [current intern team lead and members](#!./pages/vi/vi-team.md).
-After having the initial meeting with Dogi, you can join <https://talk.ole.org> during weekly Google Hangouts sessions to meet with current interns, get to know each other, and ask them what they have been working on.
+After having the initial meeting with Dogi, you can join <https://talk.ole.org> during Google Hangouts meeting sessions to meet with current interns, get to know each other, and ask them what they have been working on.

 ## Familiarize Yourself with Current Projects and Issues